Discover a Pottery Paradise in Seagrove

 Then, in 1920, a Raleigh eccentric named Juliana Busbee helped revive the art form by hiring locals to supply her establishment with handcrafted wares.
 Extinction was averted and a surge in demand in recent decades has brought the total number of resident craftspeople to more than 100.

-No matter when you visit, there's a broad sampling of works representing the majority of the artisans in the surrounding region at the Interstate 73/74 Visitors Center – Northbound, just 1 mile south of Seagrove.
+But no matter when you visit, there's a broad sampling of works representing the majority of the artisans in the surrounding region at the Interstate 73/74 Visitors Center – Northbound, just 1 mile south of Seagrove.
 This is both useful and important since, after a quick perusal of the map available at the visitors center, it quickly becomes apparent that visiting all 90-plus shops and studios is a futile endeavor.

 Perhaps the best place for you to start is at the North Carolina Pottery Center in Seagrove.
 Here, you can get a quick education in the roots of the craft from interpretive displays, which are both permanent and temporary.